 Especially when people may not choose to express themselves directly, or they are not even aware of what they communicate, you can achieve a great improvement in the relationship if you notice and wisely respond to such messages.
 Often we are not really aware of how great improvement in relationships can be achieved through increased awareness.

 In many situations we do not pay enough attention to the meaning of what is communicated, so we end up not answering the right question at the right time.
 We might find out about the thoughts of other people belatedly or indirectly.
-Sometimes important things can be explained and arguments avoided if we could recognise the problem, or correctly translate what the other person is saying, or find better words to explain our thoughts; but as in the case of many other truly important aspects of life we rarely take time to really pay attention to detail.
+Sometimes important things can be explained and arguments avoided if we could recognize the problem, or correctly translate what the other person is saying, or find better words to explain our thoughts; but as in the case of many other truly important aspects of life we rarely take time to really pay attention to detail.

 For example, we had a young construction guy working for us when we were finishing our house.
 One day when he was around, my partner and I made a trip to the town to get some supplies.
 Soon after we came back, the construction guy came and asked me in a hushed tone if my partner was angry.
 (Spoiler: he wasn’t.)
 I thought he said “hungry” instead of “angry”, so I said: “I’m not sure… but I certainly am!”